-As of March 29, 2004, non-residents are permitted to own a corporation in British Columbia.
-BC offers the most flexibility of all Canadian jurisdictions with regard to non-Canadian business owners.
-Requirements for starting a business vary across provinces and for the country as a whole, known as federal incorporation, so there is some confusion whether non-residents can start a business in Canada.
+As of March 29th, 2004, non-residents are permitted to own a corporation in British Columbia.
+Fortunately, BC offers the most flexibility of all Canadian jurisdictions with regard to non-Canadian business owners.
+But to conduct business anywhere in Canada, you must be federally incorporated.

-In BC, you have to have a physical address for your business, a post office box is not enough.
-You will also have to follow all of the usual legal requirements for starting a business.
-Review our Small Business BC check list and visit the BC Corporate Registry for further information.
+In BC, you must have a physical address attached to your business.
+In this case, a post office box is not enough.
+You’ll also have to follow the usual legal requirements for starting a business.
+Review our Starting Your Business Checklist, and visit the BC Corporate Registry for more information.

-If you do not plan to work on your business in British Columbia, you should contact Citizenship and Immigration Canada’s (CIC) “Temporary Workers Unit” in Vancouver to confirm what kind of permit you will need to enter the country.
+If you don’t plan to work on your business in British Columbia, you should contact Citizenship and Immigration Canada.
+They’ll help determine what kind of permit you need to enter the country.

-If you plan to work on your business in Canada, you will also have to contact CIC to obtain “working status”.
-If you are a student, and want to start a business while studying, you will have to apply to CIC for a modified study permit to work on your business.
-A working permit doesn’t enable you to become a Canadian Citizen.
-If you want to be a Canadian, you will have to apply to CIC for citizenship status.
+If you plan to work on your business in Canada, you’ll also need to contact the CIC to obtain working status.
+If you are a student and want to start a business while studying, you’ll have to apply to CIC for a modified study permit.

-Another government office non-Canadians will have to visit on the internet is Investment Canada.
-Under the Canadian Investment Act, “Non-Canadians who acquire control of an existing Canadian business or who wish to establish a new unrelated Canadian business are subject to this Act, and they must submit either a Notification or an Application for Review.”
-Click here for the application to start a new business for non-Canadians.
+Another government office non-residents will have to visit is Investment Canada.
+Under the Canadian Investment Act, non-Canadians acquiring control of an existing business, or those starting a new business, must submit either a notification or an application for review.